Here you can find common application settings. To open the application settings, go to the Workflow tab / Settings.

 Group calibration by exif To group camera parameters automatically using EXIF data, when images are added to a project, set this parameter to True.
 More about grouping here.

-RealityCapture can work with multiple coordinate systems at once, e.g. each control point can be measured w.r.t. a different coordinate system.
-Here you can define a reference coordinate system, which is used for evaluating precision and errors.
+RealityCapture can work with multiple coordinate systems at once, e.g., each control point can be measured w.r.t. a different coordinate system.
+Here, you can change the project and the output coordinate system.

 Project coordinate system A reference coordinate system, click here.